hessu/aprsc/doc/CONFIGURATION.md

     - acl etc/client.acl - match client addresses against ACL
     - hidden - don't show the port in the status page

-#
-#              If you wish to provide UDP service for clients, set up a
-#              second listener on the same address, port and protocol.
+If you wish to provide UDP service for clients, set up a second listener on the same address, port and address family (IPv4/IPv6).

-#
-#              The  "::"  is IPv6 "IN6ADDR_ANY", whereas "0.0.0.0" is same
-#              with IPv4.
-#
-#              On FreeBSD you need to have separate listeners for IPv4 and
-#              IPv6.
-On Linux, just use :: alone - the IPv6 listener will
-#              catch the IPv4 connections just as well.
-#
-# Example of normal server ports for Linux, supporting both TCP and UDP,
-# IPv4 and IPv6:
+Example of normal server ports for Linux, supporting both TCP and UDP, IPv4 and IPv6:
-#

     Listen "Full feed"                fullfeed  tcp ::  10152 hidden Listen ""                         fullfeed  udp ::  10152 hidden

     Listen "Client-Defined Filters"   igate     tcp ::  14580 Listen ""                         igate     udp ::  14580

-#Listen "350 km from my position"                 fullfeed tcp ::  20350 filter "m/350"
+    Listen "350 km from my position"  fullfeed  tcp ::  20350 filter "m/350"
-#Listen ""                                        fullfeed udp ::  20350 filter "m/350"
+    Listen ""                         fullfeed  udp ::  20350 filter "m/350"

     Listen "UDP submit"               udpsubmit udp ::  8080

+### Uplink configuration ###

+Uplink name type tcp address port

+ *  name: a name of the server or service you're connecting to
+ *  type: one of:
+    - full - send a full feed to upstream
+    - ro   - read-only, do not transmit anything upstream

+If you wish to specify multiple alternative servers, use multiple Uplink lines, one for each server. aprsc will automatically maintain a connection to one of them.

+Normally a single line for the 'rotate' address is fine - it will connect to one of the servers in a random fashion and go for another one should the first one become unavailable.

+Here's a good configuration for connecting to the APRS-IS core:

+    Uplink "Core rotate" full  tcp  rotate.aprs.net 10152

+### Binding source address when connecting upstream (optional) ###

+If your server has multiple IP addresses and you need to use a specific source address when connecting to the upstream servers, the UplinkBind directive will make your day.
+If not, just leave it commented out.

+If you're using both IPv4 and IPv6 to connect out, enter two UplinkBind directives, one with an IPv4 address and another with the IPv6 one.

+    UplinkBind 127.0.0.1
+    UplinkBind dead:beef::15:f00d